-Therefore, for cutting stainless steel with a thickness of more than 50 mm, so-called oxygen-flux cutting is used.
-The essence of the method lies in the fact that fine iron powder is fed into the cutting zone, which, reacting with oxygen, raises the temperature of the melt zone to almost 4000K.
-As a result, the base metal begins to melt and the kinetic energy of oxygen and flux blows it out of the cutting zone.
+Powder cutting is an efficient alternative technique for cutting stainless steel thicker than 50 mm and up to 800 mm.
+Fine iron powder is fed into the cutting zone, which, by reacting with oxygen, raises the temperature of the melt zone to almost 4000 K. As a result, the base metal melts, while the kinetic energy of oxygen and powder blows the molten metal out of the cutting zone.

 It is possible to cut stainless steel as thick as 2.5 meters using a burning bar, also called thermal or oxygen lance.